 In the Classroom

-St. Brigid School provides an extensive musical education for its students.
+Children receive an extensive musical education.
 All students, not just choir members, are beneficiaries of this unique program.
 The Kodaly and Ward methods are used exclusively in K-8.
 All grades have music instruction several times a week.
 Students learn to read and experience music through listening, singing, writing, and moving.

 To enhance the Kodaly and Ward Methods, classroom instrument instruction is integrated into the curriculum.
 Recorders are taught in grades 3 and 4, strings in grades 5 and 6, and handbells in grades 7 and 8.
 The lower grades will have some percussion instruments integrated into their music study.